-If you are denied by the Appeals Council and would like to appeal, you must file a case in Federal District Court within 6o days from the date you receive your Appeals Council denial.
+If the Appeals Council denies your claim and you’d like to appeal, you must file a case in Federal District Court within 6o days from the date you receive your Appeals Council denial.
 This generally means that you have 65 days from the date of the denial.

 First, you should know that there is a filing fee to appeal your case to Federal District Court.
 In some cases, the Court may be willing to waive the fee, but you have to ask them to do that in writing.

 The Federal Court system has an electronic filing system.
-This is their preferred way to receive documents.
+It’s their preferred way to receive documents.
 You can learn about the system on your court’s website.

 Filing your case in Federal District Court:

-To file a case in Federal District Court, you must file what is called a complaint.
-This gives the Court a summary of why you are appealing.
-You then have to serve the complaint on the government agency you are suing, which is the Social Security Administration.
+To file a case in Federal District Court, you must file a document called a “complaint.”
+This gives the Court a summary of why you’re appealing.

 The government’s lawyer files an answer in response to your complaint.
 This is their summary of why your denial should be upheld.
-They will also provide you and the Court with a copy of your exhibit file and a written transcript of your hearing(s).
-These are usually provided in electronic format.
+They’ll also provide you and the Court with a copy of your exhibit file and a written transcript of your hearing(s).
+These are in an electronic format (pdf).

 Briefs filed in Federal District Court:

-• You (the Plaintiff) have to submit what is called an Opening Brief.
+• You (the Plaintiff) have to submit an Opening Brief.

 • The Defendant files a Response Brief where they explain why your arguments are wrong, and why theirs are right.